Left symmetric algebras from DNA insertion: Definitions and Notions

-\begin{rem} Recall another DNA insertion operation the linearized version of synchronized insertion introduced by Bremner in the \cite{Bremner}.
-We show that it does not satisfy the left-symmetric identity $(x, y, z) = (y, x, z)$, either.
+\begin{rem} Recall another DNA insertion operation, the linearized version of the synchronized insertion introduced in \cite{daley2004families}.
+We show that it does not satisfy the left symmetric identity $(x, y, z) = (y, x, z)$, either.

-where $s(x, y)$ is given by: Without loss of generality, we choose the simplest case of the linearized version of synchronized insertion in which S contains one letter: $S=\{a\}.$ Then the synchronized insertion becomes where
+where $t(x, y)$ is defined by Without loss of generality, we choose the simplest case of the linearized version of synchronized insertion in which $S$ contains one letter: $S=\{a\}.$ Then the synchronized insertion becomes where